Skip to content

 4:30–6:30 p.m. (room 4)

-Roxane Roussel will present the work carried out with Livio de Luca in a presentation entitled “A cathedral of spatialized annotations portraying the multidisciplinary study of Notre Dame de Paris,” which is part of the session “Predictive analysis, AI, simulation, and novel computational methods” (T1 – S5).
+Roxane Roussel will present the work in the frame of N-Dame_Heritage ERC projet in a presentation entitled “A cathedral of spatialized annotations portraying the multidisciplinary study of Notre Dame de Paris,” (Roxane Roussel, Livio De Luca, Anais Guillem, Florent Comte) which is part of the session “Predictive analysis, AI, simulation, and novel computational methods” (T1 – S5).

 Wednesday, September 10